Skip to main content

 Side-lying position

-• Take the arm that you're lying on and either place it under your head or use it to support your baby by placing it under their head or around their body.
+3. Take the arm that you're lying on and either place it under your head or use it to support your baby under their head or around their body.

-• From there, your baby will smell the breast milk, open their mouth wide and find the nipple.
+6. From there, your baby's gape reflex will be stimulated causing them to open their mouth wide and latch on to the nipple.

 How to know your baby is attached correctly